Assistant Secretary of Defense for Health Affairs: History

-This position was originally established in 1949 as the Chairman, Armed Forces Medical Policy Council.
-Reorganization Plan No. 6 (1953) abolished the council and transferred its functions to a new position, the Assistant Secretary of Defense (Health Affairs).
-In August 1953, some functions of this position were transferred to the Assistant Secretary of Defense (Manpower), and the title was changed to Assistant Secretary of Defense (Health and Medical).
+This position was originally established in 1949 as Chairman, Armed Forces Medical Policy Council.
+Reorganization Plan No. 6 (1953) abolished the council and transferred its functions to a new position, Assistant Secretary of Defense (Health Affairs).
+In August 1953, some functions of this position were transferred to Assistant Secretary of Defense (Manpower), and the title was changed to Assistant Secretary of Defense (Health and Medical).